KevinTreanor/C15337401-OOP-Assignment2/README.md

 #Key Features

+-*Custom player sprites made from scratch and made in different poses to give a running animation*

 -Help menu to show the controls

 -Stage selection (choice between 3 Unique backgrounds)

 -A fun multiplayer experience that's simple in nature but has hidden depth in the form of platforming and powerups

--Custom player sprites made from scratch

--An upbeat soundtrack that follows the flow of the game
+-An upbeat soundtrack that follows the flow of the game(8-Bit Threshold by Brian LeBarton -Scott Pilgrim Vs. The World)

 #Controls